Iepoev/Thesis/paper/source/07_medische_context.md

 The Baeke Score is a tried and tested [@Florindo2003] self-administered questionaire to evaluate the activity level of the subject.
 It is a quick way to determine a rudimentary score for the fitness level of an individual, but requires validation from measurements to be a reliable metric.

-#### VO2 Max & Aerobic capacity TODO
+#### VO$_{2max}$ & Aerobic capacity TODO

 Aerobic capacity is the ability to take in oxygen and deliver it to skeletal muscle during exercise.
-It uses VO2 Max (or Peak Oxygen Uptake), the maximum rate of oxygen consumption in mL/(kg\*min), as a measure because it reflects the capabilities of the circulatory and respiratory systems.
+It uses VO$_{2max}$ (or Peak Oxygen Uptake), the maximum rate of oxygen consumption in mL/(kg\*min) - volume of oxygen delivered per minute, per kilogram of body mass - , as a measure because it reflects the capabilities of the circulatory and respiratory systems.
 It is a gold standard measure for comparing individual subjects and training methods because it correlates with cardiorespiratory fitness and endurance capacity.
+Erythropoietin (EPO) can significantly increase VO$_{2max}$, so it is no surprise that it has been used extensively as a Performance-Enhancing Drug in aerobic sports such as cycling.
+Note that higher VO$_{2max}$ doesn't necessarily mean a higher volume of oxygen in the blood.
+In fact, most VO$_{2max}$ increases can be attributed to a higher capacity of the body to extract the oxygen already present in the blood.

-Measuring VO_2max is difficult/impossible without specialized medical equipment, but a meta-study revealed that V_O2 max may be stimulated/extrapolated from Rating of Perceived Exertion (RPE) during a Perceptually Regulated Exercise Test (PRET) test.
+Accurately measuring VO$_{2max}$ is difficult/impossible without specialized medical equipment, but a meta-study revealed that VO$_{2max}$ may be stimulated/extrapolated from Rating of Perceived Exertion (RPE) during a Perceptually Regulated Exercise Test (PRET) test.
 RPE is a standardised 6-20 scale with 6 meaning no exertion at all and 20 meaning maximal exertion.
 These ratings can informally be described as "exercise resulting in a heartrate of rating times 10".
+Furthermore, performance during a Cooper test (maximum distance covered by foot during 12 minutes) can be extrapolated to VO$_{2max}$ using the formula

+$VO_{2max} \approx \dfrac{dist - 504.9}{44.73}$

+Where $dist$ is the distance covered in meters in 12 minutes.

 #### Blood Lactate levels